sarahnguyen7/HCD_HW1/README.md

 # HCD_HW1
-# Wikipedia Rare Disease Pageviews Analysis
+# Monthly Wikipedia Rare Disease Pageviews Analysis

 ## Project Goal
 The goal of this assignment is to construct, analyze, and publish a dataset of monthly article traffic for a select set of rare disease pages from English Wikipedia from July 1, 2015 through September 30, 2024.
 Pageview data was pulled from desktop, mobile-web, and mobile-app using the Wikipedia API.